Goals, Plan, Action!

 Many don’t realize where their time goes.
 One way to find out is to use a time management grid (.doc) to plot where your time goes for the week.
 What are you spending time on that is not either necessary (sleeping, eating, exercise, etc.) or central to your goals?
 Remember that having fun is is a legitimate goal, although one that needs to be kept in balance with other important goals.
 Work on cutting back activities that are either simply peripheral to your goals or those things that you do excessively.
 Playing your X-Box isn’t a bad thing in itself– it might help you relax.
 Playing for eight hour a day; however, is probably not the best way to achieve what you want here at Georgia Southern.
 After you’ve identified your problem areas, fill out another copy of the study windows with a realistic plan for how you want to spend your time the following week.
 This doesn’t have to be set in stone, but it can help you make good decisions.

 Many students find that using a planner can be very helpful, and the Eagle Eye you received at SOAR is a great one.
-Another tool is the “semester-at-a-Glance” calendar (Fall 2018).
+Another tool is the “Semester-at-a-Glance” calendar (Spring 2019).
 A “Semester at a Glance” allows you to plan out major assignments on a single sheet of paper.
-You might post this in a place where you see it frequently– over a bedroom mirror, for instance– so you refer to it often. if You have a lot of ink coming up in a particular week, you can make good decisions (heard that before?) about how to allocate your time to meet your goals.
+Completed, it might look something like this (example from Fall 2018).
+You might post this in a place where you see it frequently– over a bedroom mirror, for instance– so you refer to it often.
+If you have a lot of ink coming up in a particular week, you can make good decisions (heard that before?) about how to allocate your time to meet your goals.

 In the end, we don’t manage time– it will do its own thing with or without us.
 We manage ourselves!
 All the goal-setting and planning doesn’t mean a thing if we don’t act.
 Take charge of the way you spend your time, and you’re well on your way to success.